DPM1997/TFGMecanography/TO DO LIST.md

 ## Low Priority
 Read some documentation of actual studies about the amount of letters used in some languages(spanish and english) to make an option to the random mode that consider this and change the percentajes of spawn of the keys to match the studies.
-Delete the examples scenes of UI, located in *TextMesh Pro* Unity Add a collider at the bottom to delete the keys that are missed
+Delete the examples scenes of UI, located in *TextMesh Pro* Unity

 # DONE LIST